 In December 2012, we acquired 19.98% of equity interests in the MD Anderson Proton Therapy Center, a leading proton treatment center in the world, with a total consideration of approximately US\$32.3 million.
 In August 2015, we acquired an additional 7.04% equity interest in the MD Anderson Proton Therapy Center from an existing owner of the general partner, with a total consideration of approximately US\$4.6 million.
 According to the partnership agreement, we shall have significant influence over the MD Anderson Proton Therapy Center.
 This transaction may enable us to expand our expertise and knowledge base in preparation for the operation of future proton centers.
-In November 2018, MD Anderson Proton Therapy Center reached an agreement with MD Anderson to sell all its assets and liabilities to MD Anderson, as well as terminating management service agreement between MD Anderson Proton Therapy Center and PTC-Houston Management, LP, As a result, we disposed of our equity intesrest in MD Anderson Proton Therapy Center.
+In November 2018, MD Anderson Proton Therapy Center reached an agreement with MD Anderson to sell all its assets and liabilities to MD Anderson, as well as terminating management service agreement between MD Anderson Proton Therapy Center and PTC-Houston Management, LP, at a consideration of RMB212.9 million.
+In December 2018, we received all the shared consideration from PTC-Houston Management, LP.
+As a result, we disposed of our equity interest in MD Anderson Proton Therapy Center.